 Score: 2

-No evidence of energy efficiency programs supporting duct renovations for residential and light commercial buildings has been identified.
-In California, program administrators (PAs) are subsidizing contractor training on distribution system testing, diagnostics and optimization to support the industry.
+No evidence of energy efficiency programs supporting duct renovations (outside of duct sealing) for residential and light commercial buildings has been identified.
+In California, program administrators (PAs) are subsidizing contractor training on distribution system testing, diagnostics, and optimization to support the industry.
 The training is provided through the National Comfort Institute.

 Southern California Edison integrated a similar measure (test-in test-out duct renovation) for light commercial in a preliminary program design in 2017, but the program was not introduced to the market.